-7. Can treatments for COVID-19 have effects on neuromuscular disease?
+6. Can treatments for Covid-19 have effects on neuromuscular disease?

-- Numerous specific treatments for COVID-19 are under investigation.
-Some of these can affect neuromuscular function significantly: for example, chloroquine and azithromycin are unsafe in myasthenia gravis, except when ventilatory support is available.
-Cardiotoxicity and QT-prolongation though chloroquine and hydroxychloroquine can potentially worsen cardiomyopathy. - Other treatments may have effects on specific neuromuscular diseases (in particular, metabolic, mitochondrial, myotonic and neuromuscular junction disorders), and anatomical peculiarities may influence options for treatment (e.g. prolonged prone ventilation) - Experimental treatments for COVID-19 may be offered "compassionately", i.e. outside trial conditions.
-They should only be taken after consultation with the patient's neuromuscular specialist. - So far, we are not aware of trials of live virus vaccines, where there could be a risk for immunosuppressed patients.
+- Numerous specific treatments for Covid-19 are under investigation.
+Some of these can affect neuromuscular function significantly: for example, chloroquine and azithromycin are unsafe in myasthenia gravis, except when ventilatory support is available. - Other treatments may have effects on specific neuromuscular diseases (in particular, metabolic, mitochondrial, myotonic and neuromuscular junction disorders), and anatomical peculiarities may influence options for treatment (e.g. prolonged prone ventilation) - Experimental treatments for Covid-19 may be offered "compassionately", i.e. outside trial conditions.
+They should only be taken after consultation with the patient's neuromuscular specialist.

-8. What should neuromuscular specialists do to assist Emergency Medical and Intensive Care decisions on admission to units, escalation of treatment, and ceilings of care in neuromuscular patients?
+7. What should neuromuscular specialists do to assist Emergency Medical and Intensive Care decisions on admission to units, escalation of treatment, and ceilings of care in neuromuscular patients?